Flighter-4u/Flighter/README.md

 #### 📱 Android APK

-1. Navigate to `/exe/`
+1. Navigate to `/exe/Flighter apk/`
-2. Install `flighter app.apk` on your Android device
+2. Install `app-release.apk` on your Android device
 3. Enable installation from unknown sources if required

 #### 🖥️ Web/Desktop (Optional)